top of page

 A clear and well-articulated problem statement helps to…

-The first step in creating a problem slide is to clearly define the problem that your product or service is solving.
+The first step in creating a problem slide is to define the problem that your product or service is solving.
 This should be a problem that is significant and relevant to your target market.
 Be specific and avoid using vague language or generalizations.

 The best pitch deck problem slides I’ve seen have 3 major problem statements that clearly state the problem & subtle content tweaks that indicate the target market’s persona.